mdimasaac/auto-web-scraping/README.md

-# auto-web-scraping: how to open the files
+# auto-web-scraping: how to run the script

 1. Download the Jupyter Notebook File "Trader Joe's.ipynb"
 2. Download the chromedriver.exe